DCRT-LUMC/exonviz/README.md

 [![Commits since latest release](https://img.shields.io/github/commits-since/DCRT-LUMC/exonviz/latest)](https://img.shields.io/github/commits-since/DCRT-LUMC/exonviz/latest)

 # Exonviz
-ExonViz is a simple tool to generate and draw transcripts that include coding and non-coding regions.
+ExonViz is a simple tool to draw transcripts that include coding and non-coding regions.
 All exons are to scale and the reading frames of the exons are visible.
 Single or multiple variants along the transcript can be drawn and will automatically be shown in the correct location.